testit-tms/adapters-java/testit-adapter-testng/Readme.md

 Description of Annotations (\* - required):
 - `WorkItemID` - linking an autotest to a test case
-- \*`displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
+- \*`DisplayName` - name of the autotest in the Test IT system
 - \*`ExternalID` - ID of the autotest within the project in the Test IT System
-- `Title` - title in the autotest card
+- `Title` - title in the autotest card and the step card
-- `Description` - description in the autotest card
+- `Description` - description in the autotest card and the step card
-- `Labels` - tags in the work item
+- `Labels` - tags in the autotest card
 - `Link` - links in the autotest card
-- `Step` - the designation of the step called in the body of the test or other step
+- `Step` - the designation of the step

-All decorators support the use of parameterization attributes

 Description of methods:
 - `AddLink` - links in the autotest result